BGI-Qingdao/SLR-superscaffolder/README.md

 - Structure of files in YOUR-INSTALL-DIR

 ```
-├── Scaffold                    # The pipeline script folder.
+├── scaffold                    # The pipeline script folder.
 │   ├── __common_function.sh    # The utils script .
 │   ├── clean_prepare.m4        # The template clean script .
 │   ├── conf.ini                # The default configuration .